 Tarte Tatin is a lovely dessert on its own right, but making homemade puff pastry is a project all on its own.
 Of course, you can buy ready-made puff pastry, but a quality product can be hard to find—at least, I’m not really happy with what I can easily find locally.
 So one day I was daydreaming about the tart, feeling lazy about making homemade pastry (which is how I feel 99% of the time), and I thought, wouldn’t it be nice to turn Tarte Tatin into a lovely cake?
 I’m not the first one to have this lightbulb moment, I’m sure—in fact, this cake could easily be considered a close—but better—cousin of the ‘80s sensation, the upside-down pineapple cake.

-I use maple sugar in this dessert because it provides an amazing aroma to the cake, but if you don’t have any, feel free to use the substitute provided in the recipe.
-If you’re a caramel-making novice, fear not: the one you’ll make for this cake doesn’t even require the use of a thermometer.
-The cake batter is quick to pull together, so your hardest task, really, is to peel, slice, and carefully lay out the apples to create a beautiful topping.
-Not bad for such an elegant dessert!
+If you’ve never made caramel before, don’t worry!
+The caramel you’ll make for this tatin cake doesn’t require the use of a thermometer.
+It’s as simple to make as boiling a handful of ingredients together.
+The cake batter is also super quick to pull together, so your hardest task, really, is to peel, slice, and carefully lay out the apples to create a beautiful topping.
+Not bad to get such an elegant result!

-Make the caramel: In a saucepan set over medium heat, whisk the butter, maple sugar, Cognac (if using), and vanilla seeds until the mixture is smooth.
-Bring to a full boil and then let it roll 1 minute.
-Add the apple slices and cook 3 minutes.
-Take off the heat and use a fork or a spoon to carefully pick up the apple slices and transfer them to the bottom of the prepared springform pan.
-Make sure to arrange them prettily (remember the slices will show off on top of the dessert!)
-Pour an extra ½ cup [125 ml] of caramel over the apples.
-Store the remaining caramel in a jar.
+Make the caramel: In a large nonstick skillet or saute pan set over medium heat, melt the butter, then whisk in the maple sugar, Cognac (if using), vanilla seeds, and salt.
+Bring to a full boil and let it roll 1 minute.
+Lower the heat to medium heat, then add the apple slices and cook for 3 minutes.
+Take the skillet off the heat and use a fork or a spoon to carefully pick up the apple slices and transfer them to the bottom of the prepared springform pan.
+Try to set them side by side to create a pretty pattern (remember the slices will show off on top of the dessert!)
+Pour an extra 1/4 cup (60 ml) of caramel over the apples.
+Strain the remaining caramel into a glass jar.

 Pour the batter over the caramelized apples.
 Bake for 20 minutes or until a toothpick inserted in the center of the cake comes out with a few crumbs attached to it.
 Let the cake cool completely in the pan, set over a wire rack.

-Loosen the springform pan and carefully lift if off.
+SERVING: Loosen the springform pan and unmold the cake.
 Place an inverted serving plate over the cake, then turn it over.
 Carefully lift the bottom of the springform pan off the top of the cake, running a sharp knife under it to detach apple slices that stick, if necessary.
 Spread more warm caramel over the top of the cake right before serving.
-Dreamy with a scoop of vanilla bean gelato!
+This cake is absolutely dreamy served with a scoop of vanilla bean gelato!

-This cake is best enjoyed within 2 days.
-You can make the cake in advance, let it cool, cover it with plastic wrap, and refrigerate it.
-Refrigerate any extra caramel in a jar or an airtight container.
-Reheat the cake in a warm (175°F [80°C]) oven for 15 to 20 minutes before serving, and reheat the caramel in the microwave for a few seconds.
+STORAGE: This cake is best enjoyed within 2 days.
+You can make the cake in advance and let it cool to room temperature in the pan.
+Cover the pan with plastic wrap and refrigerate.
+Refrigerate the extra caramel as well.
+Before serving, reheat the cake in a warm (175°F / 80°C) oven for 15 to 20 minutes, then invert onto a serving plate.
+Reheat the caramel in the microwave for a few seconds before serving.